 Who do you think would win a gold medal in basketball – a team of lions, giraffes or chimpanzees?
 Who would swim the fastest – a tiger, a beaver or a crocodile?
 Who do you think could lift the heaviest weight – an elephant, gorilla or grizzly bear?
 You decide who wins the bronze, silver and gold medals!
 Readers are given simple, informative descriptions for ten sporting events.
 The unique skills each creature would bring to these events are described in a fun yet factual way.
 Children are encouraged to apply critical thinking to predict who would win the gold, silver, and bronze medal in each event.

-- Teaches children about the attributes of various animal species and ten sporting events.
+- Teaches children about the attributes of various animal species using a fun parody of ten real sporting events.

-- Encourages children to apply critical thinking to choose the possible winner of each event.
+- Encourages children to apply critical thinking to choose the possible winner of each event – e.g. who would win the 100-meter dash – an ostrich, cheetah, or fox?

 Ben Clifford was born and raised in Tasmania, Australia.
 He began illustrating after living in a nice place with the cuckoos and sparrows in England.
 After returning home he began drawing, painting, illustrating and writing books.
 When he’s not drawing or writing stories, running through forests, climbing mountains or kayaking in rivers, he loves to swim at the beach and build sandcastles.